 The first High Commissioner was the Dutch Minister of State Max van der Stoel.
 The post is currently held by the fifth High Commissioner, Lamberto Zannier of Italy.

-Visitors will be introduced to the work carried out by the OSCE High Commissioner on National Minorities (HCNM).
+Visitors will be introduced to the work of the OSCE High Commissioner on National Minorities (HCNM).

-There is a maximum number of twenty-five people per tour.
-Visitors are requested to register for their preferred tour(s) online beforehand.
+There is a maximum number of twenty-five people per presentation.

 2514 AP Den Haag